flame-engine/flame/doc/collision_detection.md

 your game/screen.
 If you add a `ScreenCollidable` to your game your other collidables will be notified when they collide with the edges.
 It doesn't take any arguments, it only depends on the `size` of the game that it is added to.
-To add it you can just do `add(ScreenCollidable())` in your game if you don't want the `ScreenCollidable` itself to be notified when something collides with it, then you need to extend it and implement the `collisionCallback` for it.
+To add it you can just do `add(ScreenCollidable())` in your game, if you don't want the `ScreenCollidable` itself to be notified when something collides with it.
+If you so want it to be notified, then you need to extend it and implement the `collisionCallback` method for it.

 ## Shapes
 ### Shape